 3. Google Ads – Ads

-While measuring the overall success of your Google Adwords campaigns is important, it’s just as essential to measure the performance of individual ads within these campaigns.
-And that’s exactly what the Google Adwords Ads section of this report does for you.
+While measuring the overall success of your Google Ads campaigns is important, it’s just as essential to measure the performance of individual ads within these campaigns.
+And that’s exactly what this section of this report provides.

 4. Facebook Ads – Campaigns

 This section shows you how well your FB ads campaigns are performing.
-You’ll have access to the usual things like clicks and CPC, but you’ll also get data like cost-per-thousand impression (CPM) and total impressions, both of which are integral pieces of the puzzle.
+You’ll have access to the usual metrics like clicks and CPC, but you’ll also get data like cost-per-thousand impression (CPM) and total impressions, both of which are integral pieces of the PPC puzzle.

 A major mistake that people make with Facebook campaigns is not keeping on top of them constantly.
-It's easy to overspend and waste money if you're not monitoring them.
-By running this report you can keep on top of everything going on in your FB ads account.
+It's easy to overspend and waste money if you're not monitoring them closely.
+By running this report regularly you can keep on top of everything going on in your FB ads account.